aws-samples/aws-lambda-docker-serverless-inference/xgboost-inference-arm64-docker-lambda/README.md

 This examples illustrates how to serve XGBoost model on Lambda Function on Graviton2 architecture to predict breast cancer.

+In addition, there is a code sample to help you compare performance of the XGBoost x86_64 Lambda Function with Arm64 (Graviton2) one.

 This project contains source code and supporting files for a serverless application that you can deploy with the SAM CLI.
 It includes the following files and folders.

 - app - Code for the application's Lambda function.